top of page

 Relaxation is an important part of healing and should always be aimed for as essentially it underpins positive feelings such as happiness and contentment.

 Is it possible to feel happy and contented whilst dealing with a life threatening disease?
 Absolutely YES, and this is a fundamental of a hypnotherapy session.
-It's not uncommon for my patients to say 'I dont think I've ever been that relaxed in my whole life', which is a wonderful start in getting their biology to work for them and not against them as it would within a stressed state of being.
-Hypnotherapy is actually a very pleasant life affirming experience.
-Within it I encourage all my patients to develop a lighter, more contented, empowered state and then take that home and continue the session's positive momentum.
+It's not uncommon for my patients to say 'I dont think I've ever been that relaxed in my whole life', which is a wonderful start in getting their biology to work for them and not against them, as it does within a stressed state of being.
+Hypnotherapy is actually a very pleasant life-affirming experience.
+Within it, I encourage all my patients to develop a lighter, more contented, empowered state and then take that home and continue the session's positive momentum.
 It's all about choice and intent.

 Are there any downsides?